booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 7. Redirect the root file system.
 ```
 cd /boot/extlinux
-sudo vi extlinux.conf
+sudo vim extlinux.conf
     Change the INITRD line to
         INTRD /boot/initrd-xusb.img
     Change the APPEND line to the UUID for sda1
         APPEND ${cbootargs} root=UUID=<UUID for sda1> rootwait rootfstype=ext4
 ```

 8. Reboot the Nano.